-\paragraph{From zero to single shot} Tables~\ref{results-depression-gpt3.5-add-shot} and ~\ref{results-suicide-gpt3.5-add-shot} present the results when 1-shot learning is employed.
-In English, performance drops considerably in \textsc{Sui-Twi} and remains similarly low in \textsc{Dep-Severity}.
-Again, performance is better for a target language, compared to the performance for the source language, but considerably lower (or equal) than what achieved with zero-shot learning.
-Better performance could be observed if more examples were provided, but this would also increase the cost of the experiments by approx. doubling the size of the prompt.
+\paragraph{From zero to single shot} Table~\ref{results-depression-gpt3.5-add-shot} presents the results when 1-shot learning is employed.
+In English, performance remains similarly low in \textsc{Dep-Severity}.
+Again, performance is better for a target language (German), compared to the performance for the source language.
+In general, we observe an increase going from 0-shot to 1-shot.
+Better performance could be observed if more examples were provided.
+However, this would also increase the cost of the experiments by approx. doubling the size of the prompt.

-\paragraph{Experimenting with Llama-3.1} Tables~\ref{results-depression-llama} and~\ref{results-suicide-llama3.1} show the performance of Llama-3.1 in both tasks, using 0-shot, for the languages it was available for.
-Although it is better in English compared to GPT-3.5 (both 0- and 1-shot), it is slightly worse in target languages.
-We observe high variability in \textsc{Sui-Twi}, with French being the worst and Portuguese the best, but not in \textsc{Dep-Severity}.
-In both tasks, the best performance is not achieved in English.
+\paragraph{Experimenting with Llama-3.1} Table~\ref{results-depression-llama} shows the performance of Llama-3.1 in \textsc{Dep-Severity} using 0-shot, for the languages it was available for.
+Although the model performs better in English compared to GPT-3.5 (both 0- and 1-shot), it is slightly worse in target languages.
+Notably, the best performance is not achieved in English.

+\paragraph{Back-translation} To assess the effect of translation, we translated the already translated texts back to English and repeated the experiments for GPT-3.5-turbo with 0-shot on \textsc{C-ssrs}.
+Table~\ref{results-suicide-gpt-3.5-back} shows that the prediction increased when translating back to English.
+The highest gain (from 0.17; see Table~\ref{results-suicide-gpt3.5}) is observed when translating to Portuguese or Finnish and back (+0.05) while +0.03 is reported for Turkish and +0.02 for the rest.
+Hence, we observe that translating before predicting assists the prediction performance of the LLM.
+We present some representative examples in the Appendix.

 \paragraph{Further analysis with examples}